Linked To Thyroid and Breast Cancer, Fibrocystic Breast Disease,

 shown to make a difference of 13.5 points on IQ tests between iodine deficient and iodine

-sufficient areas.
-Iodine is crucial to brain development, and is concentrated in the brain,
+sufficient geographic areas.
+Iodine is crucial to brain development, and is concentrated in the

-cerebrospinal fluid, and the eye, as well as the substantia nigra of the brain (an area associated
+brain, cerebrospinal fluid, and the eye, as well as the substantia nigra of the brain (an area

-with Parkinson’s Disease).
-High amounts of iodine are excreted in breast milk to help develop a
+associated with Parkinson’s Disease).
+High amounts of iodine are excreted in breast milk to help

-baby’s growing brain and nervous system.
-Some evolutionary biologists believe iodine and
+develop a baby’s growing brain and nervous system.
+Some evolutionary biologists believe iodine

 The World Health Organization has also related iodine deficiency to infertility.
 Iodine is most